MohitGoel92/Microsoft-Excel/README.md

 The Excel *SEARCH* function returns the location of one text string inside another. *SEARCH* returns the position of the first character of find_text inside within_text.
 Unlike *FIND*, *SEARCH* allows wildcards, and is not case-sensitive.

-For example, if we wanted to extract the first name of people from a column that contains both the first name and second, we could use the below formula:
+For example, if we wanted to extract the first name of people from a column that contains both the first name and second, we could use the below function:

 ```
 =LEFT(A2,SEARCH(" ",A2)-1)
 ```

-For the above formula, we have used *SEARCH* to find the space that seperates the first and second names of a person minus 1.
+For the above function, we have used *SEARCH* to find the space that seperates the first and second names of a person minus 1.
 This will produce a number which will only include the characters for the first name.
-Formulas like this can be dragged down and used for the entire worksheet, making them efficient.
+Functions like this can be dragged down and used for the entire worksheet, making them efficient.

 ### CONCATENATE() Function

+We use *CONCATENATE*, one of the text functions, to join two or more text strings into one string.
+This function takes the generic form given below: